 Wisconsin has a comprehensive transportation network that includes roads, highways, airports, railroads and harbors.
 This system is essential to our economy because it moves workers to jobs, raw materials to factories, finished products to markets and travelers to their destinations.
 Building and maintaining transportation infrastructure can, however, result in environmental impacts to waterways, wetlands, fisheries, endangered species and other resources.

-The DNR's Office of Energy and Environmental Analysis (OEEA) works cooperatively with the Wisconsin Department of Transportation (DOT) and with local governmental transportation agencies to avoid and minimize environmental concerns with the construction and maintenance of highways, roads, bridges, culverts, airports, railways and harbors.
-For each county, there is an OEEA regional staff person who serves as the transportation liaison contact.
+The DNR's Bureau of Environmental Analysis and Sustainability (EAS) works cooperatively with the Wisconsin Department of Transportation (WisDOT) and with local highway transportation departments to avoid and minimize environmental concerns with the construction and maintenance of highways, roads, bridges, culverts, airports, railways and harbors.
+For each county, there is an EAS regional staff person who serves as the transportation liaison contact.

 Potential environmental impacts

 Staff from the DNR take measurements at a highway-stream crossing.
 A new bottomless culvert structure was installed that allows fish and other aquatic animals to pass.